watzon/apatite/README.md

 # Apatite

-Apatite is meant to be a collecion of mathmatical and scientific computing algorithms for the Crystal programming language.
-I don't expect it to ever reach the level of completeness as numpy, but hopefully it can save some people the trouble of implementing these methods on their own.
+Apatite is a collection of mathematical and scientific algorithms.
+Currently it implements the API from Ruby's `Matrix` class for both `Matrix` and `Vector`.
+This API will be added to as needs arise.
+The goal is for this project to eventually contain everything you could get from SciPy, but in pure Crystal.

 ## Installation